George Salmon: Personal life

-Salmon was born in Dublin, to Michael Salmon and Helen Weekes (the daughter of the Reverend Edward Weekes), but he spent his boyhood in Cork City, where his father Michael was a linen merchant.
-He attended Hamblin and Porter's School there before starting at Trinity College in 1833.
+Salmon was born in Cork in 1819, to Michael Salmon and Helen Weekes (the daughter of the Reverend Edward Weekes).
+During his boyhood in Cork, where his father Michael was a linen merchant, he attended Hamblin and Porter's School there before starting at Trinity College Dublin in 1833.

-In 1837 he won a scholarship and graduated from Trinity in 1839 with first-class honours in mathematics.
-In 1841 at the age of 21, he attained a paid fellowship and teaching position in mathematics at Trinity.
-In 1845 he was additionally appointed to a position in theology at the university, after having been ordained a deacon in 1844 and a priest in the Church of Ireland in 1845.
+In 1837, he won a scholarship and graduated from Trinity in 1839 with first-class honours in mathematics.
+In 1841, at the age of 21, he attained a paid fellowship and teaching position in mathematics at Trinity.
+In 1845, he was additionally appointed to a position in theology at the university, after having been ordained a deacon in 1844 and a priest in the Church of Ireland in 1845.

 He remained at Trinity for the rest of his career.

 He died at the Provost's House on 22 January 1904 and was buried in Mount Jerome Cemetery, Dublin.
 He was an avid reader throughout his life, and his obituary refers to him as "specially devoted to the novels of Jane Austen."

-Family

-In 1844 he married Frances Anne Salvador, daughter of Rev J L Salvador of Staunton-upon-Wye in Herefordshire, with whom he had six children, of which only two survived him.
+In 1844, he married Frances Anne Salvador, daughter of Rev J L Salvador of Staunton-upon-Wye in Herefordshire, with whom he had six children, of whom only two survived him.